-If you choose to install snow tires on your vehicle, they must be the same size, construction, and load range as the original tires listed as the charge of the original tires listed on the tire placard, and they must be installed on all four wheels.
+warning: If you choose to install snow tires on your vehicle, they must be the same size, construction, and load range as the original tires listed on the tire placard, and they must be installed on all four wheels.
 Mixing tires of different size or construction on your vehicle can adversely affect your vehicle's handling and braking, and may lead to loss of vehicle control.

-Do not use snow chains or cables on this vehicle as they may cause damage to your vehicle which may lead to loss of vehicle control.
+WARNING: Do not use snow chains or cables on this vehicle as they may cause damage to your vehicle which may lead to loss of vehicle control.